 Making your home more dog-friendly can be as easy, or as difficult, as you’d like to make it.
 Whether you’re only willing to invest in some dog-specific products to make their lives easier or you’re leaning fully into home improvement and taking out a loan to remodel your home, the sky’s the limit when it comes to making your home a dog paradise.
 Upgrading your home to be more amenable to your four-legged friend takes time and money, but it’s well worth it when you see your happy pooch playing in it.

-Changing up your shared living space can be as simple as purchasing some pet stairs to help small or elderly dogs access areas that would otherwise be off limits.
+Changing up your shared living space can be as simple as purchasing some pet stairs to help small or elderly dogs access areas that would otherwise be off-limits.
 Conversely, you can go all out and implement home upgrades like dog-specific showering areas, built-in water, and food bowls in your cabinetry, or dedicated cubby holes for their dog beds.
 Whether you’re simply trying to make your dog’s life easier or pamper them beyond belief, there are nearly endless options at your disposal.

 Though it may be tempting to go all out for your dog and completely renovate your home to cater to their every need, the cost of doing so should always be kept in mind.
 Going into debt to make your furry friend happier might not be the wisest of ideas, but many of the improvements that can be made are possible to do on one’s own.
-Even then, it is important to remember that DIY projects can often lead to injury, especially those involving the use of power tools.
+Even then, it is important to remember that DIY projects can often lead to injury, especially those involving the use of power tools like a cordless drill.
 Petting your pooch is a lot harder with a few missing fingers!

 At the end of the day, even if you do everything in your power (and your budget) to make your dog happy, they will always be happiest with you.
 So whether you go big or simply purchase some items that make your dog’s life easier, they will appreciate the extra love.
 As long as you and your dog are together, they will be as happy as can be.
 Everything else is just a cherry on top.